sceendy/sceendy.github.io/src/pages/posts/2018/07-20-what-i-like-doing-in-austin.markdown

 ### Drink coffee

 * Fresca's, order the "Cafe de Olla"
-* Cafe Creme, order the Mexican Mocha OR White Chocolate Mocha
+* Cafe Creme, order the Mexican Mocha OR White Chocolate Mocha (try their crepés while you're there too!)

 For decent coffee with a nice view, try Mozarts'.